timescale/docs/use-timescale/data-tiering/manual-tier-chunk.md

 ## Creating a tiering policy

-Most users don't need to manually tier chunks and instead create a [data tiering policy][creating-data-tiering-policy] to automate when chunks are tiered.
+Most users don't need to manually tier chunks and instead create a [tiering policy][creating-data-tiering-policy] to automate when chunks are tiered.

 [creating-data-tiering-policy]: /use-timescale/:currentVersion:/data-tiering/creating-data-tiering-policy/